Wood frog: Description

 Wood frogs range from 51 to 70 mm in length.
 Females are larger than males.
 Adult wood frogs are usually brown, tan, or rust-colored, and usually have a dark eye mask.
-Individual frogs are capable of varying their color; Conant (1958) depicts one individual when light brown and dark brown at different times.
-The underparts of wood frogs are pale with a yellow or green cast; in northern populations, belly may be faintly mottled.
-Body colour may change seasonally; exposure to sunlight causes darkening.
+Individual frogs are capable of varying their color; Conant (1958) depicts one individual which was light brown and dark brown at different times.
+The underparts of wood frogs are pale with a yellow or green cast; in northern populations, the belly may be faintly mottled.
+Their body colour may change seasonally; exposure to sunlight causes darkening.

 Geographic range

 The contiguous wood frog range is from northern Georgia and northeastern Canada in the east to Alaska and southern British Columbia in the west.
+They range all throughout the boreal forests of Canada.
 It is the most widely distributed frog in Alaska.
 It is also found in the Medicine Bow National Forest.

 Habitat

 Wood frogs are forest-dwelling organisms that breed primarily in ephemeral, freshwater wetlands: woodland vernal pools.
+They are nonarboreal and spend most of their time on the forest floor.
 Long-distance migration plays an important role in their life history.
 Individual wood frogs range widely (hundreds of metres) among their breeding pools and neighboring freshwater swamps, cool-moist ravines, and/or upland habitats.
 Genetic neighborhoods of individual pool breeding populations extend more than a kilometre away from the breeding site.
 Thus, conservation of this species requires a landscape (multiple habitats at appropriate spatial scales) perspective.
 They also can be camouflaged with their surroundings.